Clau050994/LLMComp2025/README.md

 │   └── utils/             # Helper functions
 ├── config/                # Configuration files
 ├── data/                  # Data directory
-└── notebooks/             # Analysis notebooks
 ```

-## ⚙️ Platform Compatibility

-This framework is designed to work across different operating systems:

-- **Linux**: Fully supported and recommended for production use
-- **macOS**: Fully supported for development and testing
-- **Windows**: Supported with some additional setup requirements:
-  - Install Git Bash or WSL (Windows Subsystem for Linux) for better compatibility
-  - For CUDA support, install the appropriate NVIDIA drivers and CUDA toolkit
-  - Some packages may require specific Windows versions

-Run `python run.py check` to verify compatibility with your system.

 ## 🤝 Contributing